Prunus mahaleb: Ecology

 A scientific study discovered an ecological dependence between the plant and four species of frugivorous birds in southeastern Spain; blackbirds and blackcaps proved to be the most important seed dispersers.
 When P. mahaleb is fruiting, these birds consume the fruit almost exclusively, and disperse the seeds to the locations favourable for the tree's growth.
-The way in which some birds consume the fruits and the habitats those birds use may act as a selective force in determining which genetic variations of the cherry flourish.
+The way in which some birds consume the fruit, and the habitats those birds use, may act as a selective force in determining which genetic variations of the cherry flourish.

 Cultivation

 Away from its native range, the species is grown as an ornamental tree for its strongly fragrant flowers, throughout temperate regions of the world.
 A number of cultivars have been selected for their ornamental value, including 'Albomarginata', with variegated foliage, 'Bommii', a dwarf with strongly pendulous branches, 'Globosa', a compact dwarf clone, 'Pendula', with drooping branching, and 'Xanthocarpa' with yellow fruit.
+It has also been used as a rootstock for grafting other cherries on.